Saikarthik-Ramakrishnan/ca-fpga-engine/hardware/README.md

 version assumption, or an RTL file edited but never added to a Makefile's sources.

-# Phase 5b: the fabric's timing, measured
+## Phase 5b: Fabric Timing Measurements

-The laptop-vs-FPGA comparison needs the FPGA's latency as a number that was measured, not asserted.
+The laptop-vs-FPGA comparison needs the FPGA's latency as a number that was measured directly.
 Two cycle-accurate testbenches supply it, both against the real `cellnet_top`.
 Board timing (Phase 5c) is still to come;
 everything below is RTL simulation, reported in clocks and converted at the 27 MHz dock oscillator.

-## Generation latency: `test_fabric_latency.py`
+### Generation latency: `test_fabric_latency.py`

 - `GEN_DIV=1`, so the pacer never holds the grid and the rule runs every clock.
 - A soup is seeded over `rx_serial` with `hardware/host/protocol.py`'s encoder